 The course features expert insights, classroom examples, interactive exercises, and a culminating final project.
 In this course, instructors will learn how to:

-craft effective prompts and create argumentation opportunities within lessons
+Craft effective prompts and create conversational opportunities within a lesson

-provide productive feedback to students and make instructional changes to strengthen arguments
+Provide productive feedback to students and make instructional changes to strength conversations

 Classroom teachers and instructional coaches from grades K to 12 in all subject areas are welcome.
 We also encourage participants to take this course together with their colleagues.